pixelcrisis/conductor/README.md

 Open your mod folder and delete (if any) your old version of Subway Conductor.
 Download `conductor.zip` and extract it to your mods folder.

+## What This Mod Does
+- **Blueprint Tracking:** Tracks Game Funds vs Blueprint Costs
+  Cash Icon will be gray when you can't afford your blueprints, yellow when you can afford them, and green when you can afford your blueprints + 100m for additional trains.

+- Tweaks Game Settings ****(Requires Rebuilding The Mod!)***

 ## Development / Testing / Changing Configs
 *Required: Install Node.js, and run `npm install --global yarn`*